matvejril/cron-editor-ngx/README.md

 ## Demo

-A demo of this library can be found [here](https://burdukowsky.github.io/cron-editor-ngx-translate/).
+A demo of this library can be found [here](https://matvejril.github.io/cron-editor-ngx/).

 ## Installation

-This library is published as a [npm package](https://www.npmjs.com/package/cron-editor-ngx-translate).
+This library is published as a [npm package](https://www.npmjs.com/package/cron-editor-ngx).

 ```
-npm install cron-editor-ngx-translate --save
+npm install cron-editor-ngx --save
 ```

 ## Usage